 - Can I import a product over the internet or by post?

 Personal import of medicinal cannabis products is not permitted.
-If you are wanting to buy Cannabis Oil or CBD Oil in South Africa then please CLICK HERE.
+If you are wanting to buy Cannabis Oil or CBD Oil in South Africa please consult with your doctor.

 - How do I get a licence to legally grow or sell Cannabis in South Africa?